 An amazing feature of Genius Gen 2 is its versatility for many batteries’ types, such as wet cell, gel, and AGM batteries from 25-230Ah.
 It is a 2-bank battery.
 But unlike other chargers, this one is compatible with 12V batteries only.

 As the best onboard marine battery charger, NOCO integrates numerous safety functions in this product to protect the batteries and users from potential risks.
-They may include short circuit, open circuit, overheating, over-current, reverse polarity, thermal, ignition, and sparks.
+They may include short circuits, open circuits, overheating, over-current, reverse polarity, thermal, ignition, and sparks.

 In particular, the charger comes with a special mode called “abnormality protection.”
 If the charger is in bulk charge mode for a long time, it will automatically shut off.
 The batteries, then, can be damaged and die.
 Therefore, boaters using wet cell batteries may carefully consider it.

 The technology inside Genius Gen 2 is also impressive.
 There is an advanced microprocessor system for intuitive smart charging technology.
 This one can monitor the input data to diagnose, charge, and maintain batteries.
 It even features a recovery mode for tired and sulfated batteries, thanks to the pulse charging features.

 Genius Gen 2 involves 8 different stages in smart charging.
 These include analyzing, diagnose, recover, initialize, opportunity & bulk, absorption, optimization (float), and maintenance.
 They are supposed to give you the battery’s superior performance and life.